matiasperotti/alzheimer-stage-prediction/README.md

 The data consists of MRI images.
 The data has four classes of images both in training as well as a testing set:

-Mild Demented
+-Mild Demented

-Moderate Demented
+-Moderate Demented

-Non Demented
+-Non Demented

-Very Mild Demented
+-Very Mild Demented

 Inspiration: